 - 80GB.
 This plan cost no more than $80.00/month.
 The rate per hour is $.1190.
 It has 8 GB of memory, 4 core processor, 80 GB of SSD storage, and 8 TB of transfer.

 Each of their cloud plans are free for 30 days.
 They state right on their site that they are for US datacenters only.
 They use utility billing, 54 second provisioning, backups, SSD hard drives, are powered on an OpenStack powered by KVM virtualization.
 You have a permanent IP addressed assigned to you.
 These cloud servers only support Linux at this time.
 GoDaddy has stated that they plan to add Windows shortly.

 GoDaddy’s Dedicated Plans

 - Premium ($299.99/month).

 - Value Deal ($149.99/month).

 - Power Player ($249.99/month).

 - MemoryHog which is also ($249.99/month).

 One thing a lot of eCommerce owners are concerned about is hackers.
-Since, running an online business is often vulnerable to spyware and viruses it makes perfect sense to use SiteLock to insure that your websites are secure.
-This not only finds malware but also secures the gaps so that hackers have less of a chance of breaking into your website.
+Since, running an online business is often vulnerable to spyware and viruses it makes perfect sense to use SiteLock.
+This will insure that your sites are secure.
+This not only finds malware.
+SiteLock also secures the gaps.
+This makes it harder to hack your site.
 The details and prices are down below:

 Now, that we know all the features GoDaddy offers lets give them a test drive.